-- HIV/AIDS is feared so much more than other diseases due to its ability to bypass the immune system and then destroy it.
+HIV/AIDS is feared so much more than other diseases due to its ability to bypass the immune system and then destroy it.
 When the virus enters the system, it is cloaked in carbohydrate sugar molecules that cling to its surface, which fool our bodies into thinking the virus is a nutrient.

-- The virus can be transmitted through unprotected sex, transmission of infected blood, sharing infected needles and from a mother to her baby during pregnancy, childbirth, and breastfeeding.
+The virus can be transmitted through unprotected sex, transmission of infected blood, sharing infected needles and from a mother to her baby during pregnancy, childbirth, and breastfeeding.
 HIV, however, cannot be transmitted through sweat, saliva or urine.
 Read more about HIV myths here.

-- In a few people, the T-cell decline and opportunistic infection that signal AIDS develop soon after infection with HIV.
+In a few people, the T-cell decline and opportunistic infection that signal AIDS develop soon after infection with HIV.
 But most people do not develop symptoms for 10 to 12 years, and a few remain symptom-free for a great deal longer.
-As with the majority diseases, early medical care can help prolong a person’s life.
+As with the majority of diseases, early medical care can help prolong a person’s life.
 This is one of the least known key facts about HIV and Aids.

-- Women are twice more likely to contract HIV through vaginal sex with infected males than vice versa.
+Women are twice more likely to contract HIV through vaginal sex with infected males than vice versa.
 This biological weakness is worsened by social and cultural factors that often challenge women’s ability to avoid sex with partners who are HIV-infected or to insist on condom use.

 HIV mutates quickly.
 Even among those who do well on HAART (highly active antiretroviral therapy), roughly half of patients experience treatment failure within a year or two, often because the virus develops resistance to existing drugs.
 As many as 10 to 20% of newly infected victims acquire viral strains that are already resistant to current drugs.